ILIAS-eLearning/ILIAS/components/ILIAS/Survey/README.md

 * An **Answer** represents an answer given by a user during a Survey Run.
 * An **Invitation** invites a user to participate in a survey by adding a task to his/her task list, see https://docu.ilias.de/goto_docu_wiki_wpage_6098_1357.html

+## Editing Answer Options

+- The plus sign adds a new entry after the row where the plus sign is clicked.
+- If you click the plus sign, existing rows and their scale value will not be changed.
+- Adding a new row will auto-enter the next free scale value.

 ## Question Answers

 * If we do not save any answer and press "back to de Survey" or we leave this page without save.
 In the "svy_question" we have the records "title" and "questiontext" with NULL values and also "complete" and "tstamp" with value 0  (Look for services/cron which delete this rows).